Aussie AI

 Reranker Component in RAG

-The reranker component aims to calibrate the best chunk for the LLM to use.
+The reranker is a RAG component that aims to calibrate the best chunk for the LLM to use.
+The input is a set of chunks or documents from the retriever in a preliminary ordering, which are then "re-ranked" into a better order.
 The basic idea is:

 • Retriever returns several chunks